 Sound familiar?
 I’ve heard it.
 Families are complicated.
 We all have black sheep, flakes, nincompoops, and knuckleheads.

-Here are five tips to help you embrace the experience of organizing your photos and also create an atmosphere of self-care:
+Here are 5 tips to help you embrace the experience of organizing your photos and keep photo organizing stress to a minimum.

 - The set-up is everything.